Zren/zren.github.io/_posts/2017-07-28-workout-timer.markdown

 As for the images, a simple google for "exercise filetype:svg" pointed me to a [wikipedia submiter](https://en.wikipedia.org/wiki/File:Push_up_feet_elevated_2_1.svg) who's put [a number of simple images](http://db.everkinetic.com/) under Creative Commons (BA-SA).

 He only uploaded the rasterized PNGs of his images though.
 We can't use PNGs since we need the images to follow the color scheme.
-We could get away with two outlines in black + white but it we can easily convert those monochromatic PNGs into SVGs with modern day tools.
+We could get away with two outlines in black + white, but we can easily convert those monochromatic PNGs into SVGs with modern day tools.

 Google found [this Gist]( https://gist.github.com/ykarikos/2892009) which uses `potrace` and `imagemagick`.